Monument to the Victims of Biopower

 creating object: Daniel Kotowski, Yuriy Biley, Magdalena Kreis

-Implemented as part of the “Złoty kiosk 70/20” project organised by the Wrocław Culture Zone and the ZŁOTY KIOSK group with the support of the Ministry and National Heritage.
+Implemented as part of the “Złoty kiosk 70/20” project organised by the Wrocław Culture Zone and the ZŁOTY KIOSK group with the support of the Ministry of Culture and National Heritage.